systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 2.4.
 Check that country and city names are NOT written in ALL CAPS (capital letters)

 2.5.
 Occasionally affiliations can contain “Current/Present address” title.
-If it is present, check that it has a separate affiliation number and that is followed by colon (:).
-One address - one affiliation number.
+If it is present, check that it has a separate affiliation number and that is followed by colon (:). |br| One address - one affiliation number.

 All acceptable combinations of “Current/Present address” are depicted on the screenshot below: